nextgis/docs_ngweb/source/admin_interface.rst

 To export data:

 #.
 Open a Vector or PostGIS layer, the data of which you want to export;
 #.
-Select the item: menuselection: `Features -> Save As` on the right pane: ref:` web interface <ngw_admin_interface> `;
+Select the item: menuselection: `Features -> Save As` on the right pane :ref:` web interface <ngw_admin_interface> `;
 #.
-Specify the format and encoding of the data;
+Specify the format and encoding of the data and select fields to be exported;
 #.
-If necessary, you can compress the result into a ZIP archive (for a number of formats this is the default setting)
+If necessary, you can compress the result into a ZIP archive (for a number of formats this is the default setting);
 #.
-Save the file to your device
+Save the file to your device.

 .. figure:: _static/ngweb_data_export_eng_2.png
    :name: ngweb_data_export